jbakse/site_builder/docs/vectors/paper_garden/paper_garden.md

 With different drawing parameters Paper Garden can generate a range of looks, but I like the slightly hand-drawn line-drawing style best, so I tried drawing it on a Silhouette Cameo pen plotter.
 The Paper Garden script can export vector files to draw with the plotter, but a little extra work needs to be done to get them to work correctly.

-The version of the script above draws the the circles white fill to cover up the lines from other circles.
-Since the pen plotter doesn't fill in the shapes, I created a version for plotting that procedurally removes the hidden lines.
+The version of the script above draws the circles with a white fill to cover up the lines from other circles.
+Since the pen plotter only draws lines, using fills to cover things up isn't possible.
+I created a version of the script for plotting that procedurally removes the hidden lines.

 This script shows how I removed the lines.